weyoume/wenode/README.md

 # Building

-We strongly recommend using one of our pre-built Docker images or using Docker to build Ezira.
+We strongly recommend using one of our pre-built Docker images or using Docker to build WeYouMe.
 Both of these processes are described in the [quickstart guide](https://github.com/eziranetwork/ezira/blob/master/doc/exchangequickstart.md).

 If you would still like to build from source, we do have [build instructions](https://github.com/eziranetwork/ezira/blob/master/doc/building.md) for Linux (Ubuntu LTS) and macOS X.